fabric8io/fabric8/docs/propertyResolver.md

 bundle.mything = mvn:groupId/artifact/${version:camel}
 ```

-What happens is the resolver looks up in the current profile the property file called **io.fabric.version.properties** and then looks for the key "camel" (in this case) and uses that for the version value.
+What happens is the resolver looks up in the current profile the property file called **io.fabric8.version.properties** and then looks for the key "camel" (in this case) and uses that for the version value.

 This means that there's a single place to define all the versions of things; which can be changed on a per profile (or version) basis easily - to avoid littering your profiles with version numbers and making it really easy to do a patch upgrade of versions of things.